 secure telephone sets.

-As usual Klaus-Peter Timmann handled the encryption algoriths,
+As usual, KP Timmann handled the encryption algorithms,

 whilst Electronics Engineer Torsten Hartmann was hired to take care of the vocoders.

 Vocoders were complex digital devices that were used to digitize the human voice

 and compress the data so that it could be transmitted over standard narrow-band

 communication channels, such as analogue telephone sets and radio channels.